 One of the reasons to get a wisdom tooth removal Miami is having impacted teeth, which do not emerge above the gum and cause numerous problems.
 Another reason is experiencing decay since they are difficult to clean and impractical to fill.
 Still, other patients have their wisdom teeth removed proactively to help prevent problems later in life.

 After the wisdom tooth extraction, patients may experience minor bleeding and slight pain.
 Pain management is important to ensure a speedy recovery.
 Patients should take any prescribed medications as directed and use an ice pack to reduce swelling.
-Additionally, it is important to stick to soft foods for the first few days after the medical procedure.
-Eating hard or crunchy foods can cause further damage to the area and delay healing.

 Age Matters in Nerve Damage